 Does Tesla make anything else?

 Tesla's Powerwall is designed to store solar energy.
 One problem that plagues solar power users is the ability to store energy for use when the sun is down.
 Powerwall solves that issue.
-The list price for a new Tesla Powerwall 2.0 battery, which offers twice the storage capacity of the original Powerwall, is $6,700.
 To find out more, see our guide here.